wzacs1/BioinfWorkshop/Workthroughs/Part2-3_16SseqAnalysis.md

 ```bash
 /uufs/chpc.utah.edu/common/home/round-group2/BioinfWorkshop2021/Part2_Qiime_16S/Qiime2_2019_outs/
 ```
 ## Review

+**Review batch job script from before and what outputs are expected to look like / time to run**

 We are working interactively with a smaller dataset first to test out our commands, but ultimately we are trying to build a batch script that can be submitted and run non-interactively for the full dataset.
 The overall structure of a batch script will usually look something like this (will add number 1 at the end):
 ![General Batch Script Process](https://drive.google.com/uc?export=view&id=1OmDxGQeS2wpe6I6B6Dtoin0xxqCvBqGw)